duckietown/duckietown-lx/braitenberg/README.md

 Feel free to change anything.

 **Do note that you will most probably need to edit the BraitenbergAgentConfig class!
 Its current gain and const values are off.** They are much larger than they should be, as a way to help you finetune them.

+At the begining of an evaluation episode, the `max` and `min` values for both motors will be off, but as the agent lives, it'll adjust itself.
+This slight change in motor values is normal.

 ### 💻 Testing in simulation